cabeen/qit/README.md

 ## How is QIT developed?

-QIT was originally designed and developed by [Ryan Cabeen](http://cabeen.io) for his Ph.D in the [Department of Computer
-Science at Brown University](http://cs.brown.edu) starting in 2012.
+QIT is designed and developed by [Ryan Cabeen](http://cabeen.io), and it started in 2012 to support work for his Ph.D in the [Department of Computer Science at Brown University](http://cs.brown.edu).

 QIT was developed using [IntelliJ IDEA](https://www.jetbrains.com/idea/) with a combination of Java (version 11 and above) and Python (version 2.7 and above).